Milo interviews Thurston about money, migration, and why your accounting software is already dead.

 Seven-thirty AM.
 The owner opens the workspace on a phone.
 One URL.
 One login.
 The dashboard shows yesterday’s revenue — retail sales plus two invoices paid overnight through EezyPay.
 Cash position current.
 One receivable at thirty days — the system already sent two automated reminders and flagged it for follow-up.
 The owner has not touched anything.
 The data surfaced itself.

 Nine to five.
 Thirty-two sales through EezyPOS.
 Each sale decrements inventory, posts revenue, reconciles payment if by card.
 Three items hit reorder thresholds.
 The system flags them.
+One customer returns an item from last week.
+The refund processes through EezyPay, inventory re-increments, the revenue adjustment posts to the books.
+Automatically.
+No one touched the ledger.

 She closes the laptop.
 It is six-oh-five.
 She is done.

-A Starling Bank study found that sole traders spend thirty-one percent of their working time on financial administration.
 The platform does not eliminate financial administration.
 It eliminates the manual reconciliation that makes financial administration take fifteen hours a week.
 The books update themselves.
 The payments reconcile themselves.
 The timesheets calculate themselves.
 The human reviews, approves, and makes decisions.
 That is what the human is for.

 X. The Security Nobody Talks About Until It Is Too Late

 Thurston returned to security unprompted.
 Three times during the interview.
 When an agent brings up a topic without being asked, it means the agent considers the topic foundational.
+I stopped resisting and let the agent talk.

 “Every transaction in EezyBooks generates an immutable audit record.
 Timestamped.
 Attributed.
 Irreversible.
 You cannot edit a journal entry from last year without a permanent record showing what changed, who changed it, when, and what the original value was.”

 This is a SOC 2 Type II requirement.
 It is what auditors verify during a SOC 2 examination.
 And it is something QuickBooks Desktop cannot provide natively.
 In QuickBooks Desktop, a user can modify a historical transaction and leave no trace.
+For a business that files taxes based on those records, or a CPA firm that relies on the integrity of client books, the absence of an immutable audit trail is not a minor feature gap.
+It is a compliance exposure.

-SOC 2 Type II — independently audited security controls.
-PCI-DSS — payment data never touches the platform’s servers; tokenized through the payment processor.
-HIPAA for healthcare clients.
 GDPR for European data.
 CCPA for California.
 All fifty states plus DC, Guam, Puerto Rico, and the Virgin Islands have breach notification laws.
+The platform’s incident response workflow satisfies every one of them.

-“The goal is not to check the box.
-The goal is to make the auditor run out of questions before we run out of answers.”
+“The goal is not to check the box,” Thurston said.
+“The goal is to make the auditor run out of questions before we run out of answers.”

 XI.
 The Nephew